+Disaster Victim Location Database

-Medical Examiner Client/Server Using Go Back N in the Data Link Layer Due: Friday, April 6, 2011 at 10 a.m.
+Using Selective Repeat in the Data Link Layer

+Due: Sunday, February 10, 2013 at 11:59 p.m.

-This assignment consists of two components: a design paper and an implementation that supports multiple clients and a server for a Disaster Identification (DID) database.
+This assignment consists of two components: a design paper and an implementation that supports multiple clients and a server for a Disaster Victim Location (DVL) database.
 This program is to be completed in three-person teams.
-Each team must reserve a one-hour live demonstration of your project in an available slot on April 6, 9 or 10^{th} .
+Each team must reserve a one-hour live demonstration of your project in an available slot on February 7 or 8th.

 The general assignment is to build a concurrent server that handles requests from two or more clients.
 [Linux socket calls are used with TCP to emulate a physical layer for transmitting between clients and a concurrent server].
-Both the clients and the server will have a small application layer protocol that defines the interaction between clients and the server.
+Both the clients and the server will use a small application layer protocol that defines the interaction between clients and the server.

 When a new client connects to the concurrent server, the server will create a child to handle all interactions with that client.
 Whether the server children are forked as processes or generated using concurrent threads is a team design decision.
-However, forked processes will then require implementation of shared memory mechanisms to handle concurrent accesses to the database structures required in the design of your application.
+However, forked processes will then require implementation of shared memory mechanisms to handle concurrent accesses to the database structures required in the design of your application (unless you are using SQL).